-Kolla deploys OpenSearch to store, organize and make logs easily accessible.

-By default OpenSearch is deployed on port 9200.
+Kolla deploys Elasticsearch as part of the EK stack to store, organize and make logs easily accessible.
+By default Elasticsearch is deployed on port 9200.

-OpenSearch stores a lot of logs, so if you are running centralized logging, remember to give /var/ lib/docker adequate space.
+Note: Elasticsearch stores a lot of logs, so if you are running centralized logging, remember to give /var/lib/docker adequate space.

-Alternatively it is possible to use a local directory instead of the volume opensearch to store the data of OpenSearch.
-The path can be set via the variable opensearch\datadir\volume.
+Alternatively it is possible to use a local directory instead of the volume elasticsearch to store the data of Elasticsearch.
+The path can be set via the variable elasticsearch_datadir_volume.